 One of the most notable differences between restricted stock and employee stock options is how they are valued.

 The value of restricted stock is based on the fair market value (FMV) of the stock only.
-Employee stock options, however, are valued based on leverage inherent in the difference between the exercise price of the stock option and the FMV of the stock.
+Employee stock options, on the other hand, are valued based on leverage inherent in the difference between the exercise price of the stock option and the FMV of the stock.

 To calculate the value of restricted stock, you take the number of units (or awards) and multiply by the current value of the stock price: